hartwigmedical/actin/treatment/README.md

   example `HAS_TOXICITY_OF_AT_LEAST_GRADE_X_IGNORING_Y[2, NEUROPATHY;THYROID]`).

 An inclusion rule is configured validly only if the expected number of inputs is provided in the config and the inputs can be resolved to the type of input expected by the function.
+This is where the additional inputs to ACTIN-treatment come into play:

+- `treatment_directory` is used as a reference to check that any configured treatment is actually a treatment
+- `doid_json` holds the DOID tree and is used to verify that any configured DOID actually exists
+- `known_genes_tsv` defines the set of genes known to play a role in cancer, and any gene configured in the trial config should be present in this set.

 Some examples: